LUNATIX-04/Software-Engineering/README.md

    - `database/supabase only/storage_seed.sql` – inserts storage metadata (buckets/objects) used by the demo (project images, profile pictures for those two users).

 > These SQL files are meant only for demo and testing.
 Do not use them as‑is for real production data.
 For a clean production database, prefer the approaches in **4.1** or **4.2** instead.

+---

+## 11. Traceability to Design Diagrams (Part B)

+**Traceability – Do folder names and class names in the code match the original Design Diagrams (Class Diagram in Part B)?**

+Not exactly.
+During implementation we migrated the design to run fully on **Supabase** and **Prisma**, which changed some of the original entities:

+- Several classes/relationships in the old Class Diagram were simplified or removed when mapped to Supabase Auth, Storage, and Postgres tables.
+- The “true” source of the current domain model is the Prisma schema in `prisma/schema.prisma` together with the SQL under `supabase/migrations/` and `database/`.
+- Folder names and TypeScript types are therefore aligned with the **current schema and running application**, rather than the earlier conceptual diagram.

+The design in Part B should be read as a high‑level conceptual model; for precise, up‑to‑date structures, please refer to the codebase and Prisma/Supabase schemas.